 Why you received the claim?

-My music is copyrighted and YouTube’s digital fingerprinting system, Content ID, is merely informing you that your video contains third-party copyrighted content.
+Since my music is copyrighted, YouTube’s digital fingerprinting system, Content ID, is merely informing you that your video contains some third-party copyrighted content.

-Even though you’ve got a claim, your video is still fully available and your channel is not being penalized for copyright infirngment.
-However, unless the claim is removed, YouTube will show ads in your video.
+However, unless the claim is removed, YouTube may show ads in your video.

 To find out more, log in to your YouTube account and check for outstanding copyright claims by following these simple steps:

-- Look for ‘Includes copyrighted content’ links next to each video
+2. Look for ‘Copyright claim’ links next to each video

-- Click on the link to view the details of the claim
+3. Click on the claim to view the details

-Now click ‘Includes copyrighted content’ link and look for the content column.
-If it correctly identifies the track you licensed from me (it will say something like “Track ABC – MikS Music”) I will be able to quickly remove the claim.
+If it correctly identifies the track you licensed from me (it will say something like “Track ABC – MikS Music”), I can quickly remove the claim.

 How to quickly remove the claim and the ads?